rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 heatmap(west_us'; colormap = :thermal, axis = (title = "Surface temperature (day 90) - Western US",))
 ````

-Next, we want to create a bounding box selecting data in the tropical zone (between -23.5 and 23.5).
+Lastly, we may want to ask *What were the surface temperatures in the Northern Hemisphere during winter?*

-We use the `Where()` function which filters a dimension by passing each lookup value through a function.
-We pass an anonymous function that returns true when the absolute value of the latitude is less than or equal to 23.5.
+`Where` filters a dimension by passing each lookup value through a function.
+It is particularly useful when the selection condition cannot be expressed as a single contiguous range, or contains complex logic.
+Here, we select temperature observations during the Northern Hemisphere's winter (approx. the months of December, January, February):

 ````@example dimensionaldata_tutorial
+# We use `Touches` to select the contiguous range of Northern Hemisphere latitudes, and `Where` for selecting winter days
-tropics = temperature[latitude = Where(lat -> abs(lat) <= 23.5), time = At(90)]
+winter = temperature[latitude = Touches(0, 90), time = Where(t -> t <= 60 || t >= 335)]
 ````

+We can now calculate the average winter temperature at each point in the Northern Hemisphere and plot:

 ````@example dimensionaldata_tutorial
+winter_mean = dropdims(mean(winter, dims=:time), dims=:time)
-heatmap(tropics'; colormap = :thermal, axis = (title = "Surface temperature (day 90) - tropics",))
+heatmap(winter_mean'; colormap = :thermal, axis = (title = "Mean surface temperature - Northern Hemisphere winter",))
 ````

 ---